Right-wing provocateurs continue to instigate violence at BLM protests and elsewhere

 What to do about this?

-It’s clear that there is a somewhat organized campaign by right-wingers, likely aided by social media and the Internet, to sow discord at BLM protests and blame the mess on BLM, and in many people’s minds, Democrats.
+It’s clear that there was a somewhat organized campaign by right-wingers, likely aided by social media and the Internet, to sow discord at BLM protests and blame the mess on BLM, and in many people’s minds, Democrats.
 While that’s unfair, that’s dirty politics as it is played.
-Trump, the narcissistic fascist apprentice, plays that game more intensely than most.

-Part of the burning and other violence is likely being done by some frustrated locals, especially when they get run over, tear gassed, and pushed down by police.
-Some of the property destruction is probably done by Antifa people or those on the left, such as the guy in a joker mask arrested in Chicago in connection with a police car being set ablaze.
+Part of the burning and other violence was likely being done by some frustrated locals, especially when they got run over, tear gassed, and pushed down by police.
+Some of the property destruction was probably done by Antifa people or those on the left, such as the guy in a joker mask arrested in Chicago in connection with a police car being set ablaze.

-Trump and Barr upped the ante on June 1 by authorizing the use of tear gas and rubber bullets to clear out peaceful protesters by the White House so Trump could stage a photo op by a historic church.
+The violence that erupted in cities across the country after the George Floyd killing seemed to fit a pattern that some on the extreme right wanted chaos.
+Trump and former AG Bill Barr upped the ante last June 1 by authorizing the use of tear gas and rubber bullets to clear out peaceful protesters by the White House so Trump could stage a photo op by a historic church.
 The authoritative action was done without warning protesters to leave first, and after Trump consulted with Putin.
 Trump also authorized National Guard helicopters to fly low over protesters and cause tree branches to fall on them.

-Since then, the tactics have gotten worse with Trump and Barr’s secret police and right-wing militias clashing with largely peaceful protesters in D.C., Portland, and other cities.
-Incidents slowed as the election neared, then threatened to escalate again as Trump calls for violence over the election.
+Throughout the summer, the tactics got worse with Trump’s secret police and right-wing militias clashing with largely peaceful protesters in D.C., Portland, and other cities.
+Incidents slowed as the Nov.
+3 election neared, then ramped back up with the January 6 violent insurrection of the U.S. Capitol.

 In 1933, Hitler used the burning of the Reichstag to consolidate his power.
 Some historians believe the Nazis themselves set that fire to use it to seize control, though they blamed a Dutch worker with communist ties.

 The election of Biden can stall Trumpism, but the movement could go more underground and rise suddenly in the form of candidates who might be as bad as Trump.
-For instance, Marjorie Taylor Greene, who has ties to the wacko, far-right conspiratorial group QAnon, was elected as a Congress rep from Northwest Georgia in November.
+For instance, Marjorie Taylor Greene and Lauren Boebert, two believers of the wacko, far-right conspiratorial network QAnon, were elected as Congress members in November.
+Rep. Paul Gosar of Arizona probably did even more than Trump to incite the attack.